Unilever Research & Development Port Sunlight Laboratory: Construction

 Construction of the new £3m centre began in summer 1967.

 Staff moved in from March 1969.

 It was officially opened on Monday 20 July 1970 by Sir Eric Rideal.

 The gross floor area of the research centre was 207,000 sq ft.
 Including ancillary buildings it was 350,000 sq ft.

 The next door £40m Manufacturing Technology Centre was built from July 1992, by Tarmac Construction.

 opening in May 1995; the new site included different types of pilot plants, and the five-storey Powder Technology Pilot Plant.

 Earlier site

 The first building was built in 1942, at a cost of £172,000, and with enlargements it was 160,000 sq ft by the early 1960s.
 A £270,000 extension, adding 27,000 sq ft was started in January 1963.

 As part of the extension, a 250-seat demonstration theatre was added, with a revolving stage, for research conferences.
 The site had around 150 scientists and about 200 assistants.

+Broadcasting

+The site was featured in 1984 on the BBC 'Science Topics' educational series for schools, with photochemist Stuart Beavan, and luminescent substances in optical brightening agents, viewed in UV light.
+35 year old Stuart William Beavan, of Bidston, was killed at 5pm on Saturday July 12 1986 when his Ford Escort collided with another vehicle driven by a 49 year old from Wolverhampton.
+He had fallen asleep at the wheel between Cerrigydrudion and Betws-y-Coed on the A5.

+The site appeared on ITV Schools Science & Technology, on Biotechnology, made by Central Television in 1986, featuring chemist Malcolm Shaw.